scinlp-workshop/scinlp-workshop.github.io/index.md

 * 12:15-12:45 - Panel discussion (30 min)
 * 12:45       - END

-Each invited talk is roughly 25 min (includes few minutes of QA and transitions).
+Each invited talk is roughly 25 min (which includes a few minutes of QA and buffer time for transitions).

+### Panel discussion

+We additionally have a 30 minute panel discussion with a few of our speakers who collaborate with biomedical domain experts with regards to NLP and text mining over scientific literature.

+The focus of this session will be discussing the role of NLP and text mining over scientific text as it pertains to the current virus epidemic -- What are useful short/long-term endeavors What are we doing that isn't helpful?
+How can we best connect and collaborate with domain experts?
+What are challenges that prevent us from being helpful?

+We will be curating questions from the audience beforehand (as well as live during the discussion).

 ### Organizers